About Long-term Public Humanities Fellowships

 Application Instructions

-The application portal for Long-term Public Humanities Fellowships is closed and will open on September 15, 2024.
+The application portal for Long-term Public Humanities Fellowships is now open.
 All applications must be completed and submitted through our online portal.

 Please be sure to review the Fellowships FAQs page before applying.
 To evaluate applications each year, the Fellowships Program assembles an external committee of respected experts, aiming for disciplinary, methodological, and geographical diversity.
 Committee membership changes annually.